-Rigor in Latin means “stiffness, and mortis means “of death.”
-But why does the body of people and animals get stiff after death, and what causes it?
+Rigor in Latin means “stiffness,” and mortis means “of death.”
+But why does the body of a person or an animal get stiff after death, and what causes it?
 Interestingly, there is a specific physiological process playing out, even when all life is gone.

 Here’s the complex way a muscle contraction works in a myofilament.

-When the body quits producing oxygen through aerobic respiration (breathing oxygen) it can’t continue to produce ATP.
-After death when oxygen is no longer being used to make ATP, the body goes into an anaerobic state (which means without oxygen).
-Since there is no longer oxygen being supplied, the ATP supply becomes depleted.
-When that happens, the myosin is no longer able to detach from the actin to release the muscle contraction.
+When this happens, the myosin is no longer able to detach from the actin to release the muscle contraction.
 This is why rigor mortis is gradual and not instantaneous.
-When there is no more ATP to detach the filaments from one another, stiffness sets in and the muscles become fixed in place.
+When there is no more ATP to detach the filaments from one another, stiffness sets in, and the muscles become fixed in place.

 Initial rigor mortis can be anywhere from ten minutes to a few hours.
 It varies in how quickly the body starts to stiffen based on temperature.
 In a colder climate, rigor mortis will set in slower.
 Full rigor mortis usually occurs about twelve to twenty-four hours after death with the smaller muscles of the face being affected first.
 After several days the body will begin to relax because of tissue decay.